dylanpizzo/nesswiki/index.md

 Ness is currently ranked 23rd (4th worst) on the most recent (thirteenth) SSBM tier list, above only Zelda, Pichu, and Bowser.
 The best placement a Ness has gotten at a major tournament was 13th by [[player/simna-ibn-sind|Simna ibn Sind]] at EVO World 2007.

 Ness is one of only four characters in the game with the ability to Double Jump Cancel (DJC).
+The others being Peach who also has float, Yoshi who has double jump armor, and Mewtwo.

 Ness also has sole access to the [[yoyo-glitch|Yo-Yo Glitch]].